 In their petition, the petitioners raised several main arguments.
 First, it was argued that the right to health is part of the right to life and bodily integrity, and the right to human dignity, which are anchored in Basic Law: Human Dignity and Liberty (hereinafter: "the Basic Law").
 The claim is that the non-inclusion of the Erbitux medication unlawfully violated the petitioners' constitutional rights, contrary to the conditions of the reservations clause.
 Secondly, the petitioners challenged the way in which the Committee exercised its discretion.
-In this context, they stressed that they were not challenging the budgetary framework determined by the Government for funding the healthcare basket.
-Their main argument was that the framework for funding the basket should be based on a format that provided equal funding for all life-saving or life-prolonging drugs, without preferring any particular medication at the expense of another.
+In this context, they stressed that they were not challenging the budgetary framework determined by the Government for funding the basket should be based on a format that provided equal funding for all life-saving or life-prolonging drugs, without preferring any particular medication at the expense of another.
 In this context, it was further asserted that by not including Erbitux in the health services basket, appropriate weight was not assigned to the value of saving human life, and this constituted discrimination against the petitioners in relation to other patients whose required medications were included in the basket.